riordan/turkeyfires/README.md

 - [ ] Publish original format data to internet archive (with metadata)
 - [ ] Publish CSV format data to internet archive (with metadata)
 - [ ] Publish normalized CSVs of data to Internet Archive (with Metadata)
+- [ ] Publish scripts to do data transforms from Internet Archive copies into useful formats